gazinaft/game-ai-framework/README.md

 ![AIArchitecture.png](AIArchitecture.png)

 ## Project structure
+All non-test projects posted as Nuget packages and have same naming as listed below

 - [`GameAiFramework.CodeExecution`](GameAiFramework.CodeExecution/CodeExecutionREADME.md) - build AI from GUI using reflection.
 GUI is under development in separate repository
 - `GameAiFramework.CodeExecution.Test` - unit tests for CodeExecution